-This paper is related to two strands of the literature.
+This paper is related to three strands of the literature.
 First, it is connected to the literature studying monetary policy during times of sectoral demand reallocation.
 Olivera (1964) and Tobin (1972) are classic contributions to this literature, while Aoki (2001), Benigno and Ricci (2011), Guerrieri et al. (2021) and Ferrante et al. (2023) provide analyses based on modern Keynesian frameworks.
-All these works consider closed economies, and so abstract from interactions across different countries, which are the focus of our work.5 In an interesting contribution, Di Giovanni et al. (2022) examine the impact of the Covid-19 pandemic on the US and the euro area.
-Their framework encompasses several shocks, including demand reallocation shocks, and allows for international trade linkages, but not capital flows and trade imbalances.
-Different from their work, we study the optimal monetary policy and the gains from international cooperation in a global economy with capital mobility.
-We thus see Di Giovanni et al. (2022) as complementary to our paper.
-Fornaro (2018) investigates the implications for monetary policy of a global deleveraging shock, using a multi-country model with multiple sectors.
-Here, instead, we consider a demand retrade deficits and a strong dollar helped to contain US inflation, but increased inflationary pressures in the rest of the world.
+All these works consider closed economies, and so abstract from interactions across different countries, which are the focus of our work.
+Di Giovanni et al. (2023) provide a rich quantitative framework, encompassing several shocks, to examine the impact of the Covid-19 pandemic on global inflation.
+Our focus is instead on a simple model, useful to derive optimal policy prescriptions.
+We thus see Di Giovanni et al. (2023) as complementary to our paper.
+Fornaro (2018) investigates the implications for monetary policy of a global deleveraging shock, using a multicountry model with multiple sectors.
+Here, instead, we consider a demand reallocation shock and we study the gains from international monetary cooperation, two dimensions which are absent in Fornaro (2018).